Neil Patel

 You can gain other benefits, too, like:

-• Increased traffic: By optimizing your site for search engines, you can rank higher in search results and attract more visitors.
+• Increased traffic: Optimizing your site for search engines can help you rank higher in search results and attract more visitors.
+After an e-commerce SEO audit, online retailer BOHO Pink increased organic traffic by 114 percent.
+Just take a look at the graph below.

 • Improved conversion rates: By making your website more visible to potential customers, you’re more likely to convert them into paying customers.